 - Applications Deadline: December 7, 2018

-- Study Subject: Scholarship is awarded in immunology commencing on 20 December 2018 or as soon as possible hereafter.
+- Study Subject: award is awarded in immunology commencing on 20 December 2018 or as soon as possible hereafter.

 - Scholarship Award: The PhD study must be completed in accordance with The Ministerial Order on the PhD programme (2013) and the University’s rules on achieving the degree.
 Salary, pension and terms of employment are in accordance with the agreement between the Ministry of Finance and The Danish Confederation of Professional Associations on Academics in the State.
 Depending on seniority, the monthly salary begins around 26.886,84 DKK /approx. 3.567 EUR (October 2018-level) plus pension.

-- Nationality: Scholarships are available for international students.
+- Nationality: The studentships are available for international students.

 - Number of Scholarships: Numbers not given